SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     ![EmptyLR](../ex1/images/01_02_0075.png)

     Unfortunately, the app looks rather empty, for example, the list has no columns yet.
-This is becase we miss an essential part of a Fiori elements application that tells it about columns, form fields and a lot of other things: It is missing UI annotations.
+This is because we miss an essential part of a Fiori elements application that tells it about columns, form fields and a lot of other things: It is missing UI annotations.

 ### Modify the UI with OData Annotations